List of Irish submissions for the Academy Award for Best International Feature Film

-Ireland is one of one hundred countries that have submitted films for the Academy Award for Best International Feature Film.
+Republic of Ireland is one of one hundred countries that have submitted films for the Academy Award for Best International Feature Film.
 (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.)
-The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+The award is handed out annually by the Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 Although Ireland has a thriving domestic film industry, most feature films are produced in English and are thus ineligible for the award.
 The Irish Film & Television Academy (IFTA) submits Ireland's entry.

-As of 2025, twelve Irish films have been submitted, and only one, Colm Bairéad's The Quiet Girl, was nominated.
+As of 2026, Ireland was nominated once, for The Quiet Girl directed by Colm Bairéad.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Ireland for review by the Academy for the award by year and the respective Academy Awards ceremony.